Cumulant GAN: A Variational Formula for Renyi Divergence

 For simplicity in the presentation, here we provide the proof based on the assumption that the function $f=\log\frac{dp}{dq}$ is bounded and measurable.
 Based on the aforementioned assumption we have:

 Therefore, the supremum is attained hence we proved (\ref{Renyi:var:eq}).
-We refer to \cite{birrell2019distributional} for the complete and general proof. \end{proof} It is not hard to show that the variational formula for R{\'e}nyi divergence reduces to the well-known Donsker-Varahdan variational formula for the Kullback-Leibler divergence, when $\alpha \to 1$, \cite{birrell2019distributional}.
+We refer to \cite{birrell2019distributional} for the complete and general proof. \end{proof} It is not hard to show that the variational formula for Renyi divergence reduces to the well-known Donsker-Varahdan variational formula for the Kullback-Leibler divergence, when $\alpha \to 1$, \cite{birrell2019distributional}.